 LOANS, TRANSFERS AND DISPOSALS

-Departments holding equipment which is no longer used are encouraged to explore opportunities to loan or exchange with other departments prior to arranging for disposal or sale.
+Departments holding equipment that is no longer used are encouraged to explore opportunities to loan or exchange with other departments prior to arranging for disposal or sale.
 Inform Property Inventory of the loan by completing an Inventory Control Report according to instructions in 20.50.
 Indicate only a change in location if the ownership remains with the loaning department.

 Federal regulations encourage loan or transfer of government-owned equipment to other federally-supported projects when no longer needed on the original project.
 Request authorization from Sponsored Programs Services prior to transfer.